BiancoRoyal/node-red-contrib-iiot-opcua/.github/PULL_REQUEST_TEMPLATE.md

 **What does this Pull Request change?**

-**Does this Pull Request introduce any portentially breaking changes?**
+**Does this Pull Request introduce any potentially breaking changes?**
 <!--
 If you have made any changes to the message format sent between nodes or to a node's configuration, please include bullet points of what changed and what a current user needs to update to keep the same